In case the answer you were looking for in this FAQ section is not available: you might submit your enquiry here.

 ADR.2 Is an extension of the applicability of the EASA rules towards smaller aerodromes planned?

-When the applicant has demonstrated that the aerodrome complies with the agreed CB as per ADR.OR.B.025 (in annex II of Regulation (EC) No 139/ 2014) one condition for the issuance of the certificate would be met.
-The certificate shall be considered to include the aerodrome’s certification basis, and any Deviation Acceptance and Action Documents (DAAD) based on Art.7 “Deviations from certification specifications” of Regulation (EU) No 139/2014 which may have been issued (see ADR.AR.C.035 (d) in Annex II of 139/2014). (see also question ADR.6)
+When the applicant has demonstrated that the aerodrome complies with the agreed CB as per ADR.OR.B.025 (in Annex II of Regulation (EU) No 139/ 2014), one condition for the issuance of the certificate would be met.
+The final aerodrome certificate shall be considered to include the aerodrome’s CB, and moreover any Deviation Acceptance and Action Documents (DAAD) based on Art.7 “Deviations from certification specifications” of Regulation (EU) No 139/2014, which may have been issued.
+(See also ADR.AR.C.035 (d) in Annex II of 139/2014).

-ADR.6 What is the Deviation Acceptance and Action Document (DAAD) described in Art.
+ADR.5 What is the Deviation Acceptance and Action Document (DAAD) described in Art.
 7 of Regulation 139/2014?